The biggest race of the year is just around the corner this Tuesday and the final field has been confirmed.

 Australian Stayers Challenge

-The race can be won and lost at the barrier draw so it’s taken very seriously and it concludes at around 5:30pm that night.
+The Melbourne Cup can be won and lost at the barrier draw so it’s taken very seriously and it concludes at around 5:30pm after the races on Derby Day.

 One of the hardest things to figure out when betting the Melbourne Cup is the form of the international horses.